FAQ

 I've heard bad things about exposure therapy and I'm scared to try it.
 What's it really like?

 Exposure therapy is misunderstood by many people, even other therapists.
-Some people have a misconception that exposure therapy is extremely distressing and that most people are too fragile to be able to tolerate it..
+Some people have a misconception that exposure therapy is extremely distressing and that most people are too fragile to be able to tolerate it.
 It is known that exposure therapy temporarily increases anxiety, but what many people fail to recognize is that people with OCD, anxiety disorders, and trauma are already experiencing distress.
 The kindest thing we can do for people living with these issues is to offer a fast, effective treatment that will help decrease distress and anxiety in the long-term.

 Question icon

-Do you treat other types of OCD?
+Do you treat other types of OCD and anxiety?

 Question icon